Kwarteng's survival 'may rest on party speech' – Daily Business

 Kwarteng’s survival ‘may rest on party speech’

+Chancellor Kwasi Kwarteng is said to have dropped plans to scrap the top rate of income tax with unrest growing within the party over the backlash to his mini-budget.

+Unconfirmed reports say there has been a rethink at the Treasury and that the plan will be reversed.
+A statement is expected this morning.

-Chancellor Kwasi Kwarteng will today insist that he will manage taxpayers’ money with an “iron-clad commitment to fiscal discipline” when he defends his tax-cutting plans to Conservative party members.
+Mr Kwarteng will address the Tory conference today and will insist that he will manage taxpayers’ money with an “iron-clad commitment to fiscal discipline”.

-Mr Kwarteng will the party’s annual conference that his approach will get the economy on track for 2.5% growth.

-With unrest growing within the party over the backlash to his mini-budget, he will say the plunging pound is symptomatic of a decline by other currencies against a strong dollar and that other economies are facing rising inflation, interest rates and energy costs.
+He will say the plunging pound is symptomatic of a decline by other currencies against a strong dollar and that other economies are facing rising inflation, interest rates and energy costs.

+Mr Kwarteng will tell the party’s annual conference that his approach will get the economy on track for 2.5% growth.

 However, his speech will determine the direction of the markets, though he is not due on stage in Birmingham until about 4pm and may not conclude before the London Stock Exchange closes at 4.30pm.